katzrkool/tempFolder/README.md

 But sometimes, you need your files to last a bit longer than that, so if you pass the -d argument, and a number, it'll hold off on deleting for that many hours.
 So `-d 1` will delay deletion for an hour.

-To delay single files, name the files a time in the future like `4pm.txt` or `2018-03-02` and they won't be deleted until then.
-Most time formats should be picked up, for more detail on what is and isn't accepted, check out the [maya library](https://github.com/kennethreitz/maya)

 To override all delays, use the -a argument to delete everything.

 To remove a delay, use the -f argument

 ### Deactivation
 Use the -r argument to uninstall the cron setup.
-This will stop the folder from deleting anymore
+This will stop the folder from deleting.